mlabs-haskell/purus-pkg/README.md

 - A file `./package.json` which contains the above information.

-- Source files for the package `*.purs`.
+- Source files for the package of the form `*.purs`.

-Then, the executable `purus-pkg`, when given a list of *registries* (a *registry* is a mapping from a package name and version to the package sources), it finds a set of packages (where the names are unique) which satisfy all the version constraints of each package.
+The executable `purus-pkg`, when given a list of *registries* (a *registry* is a mapping from a package name and version to the package sources), will find a set of packages (where the names are unique) which contain at least all names in the dependencies, and satisfy all the version constraints of each package in the transitive reflexive closure of the dependencies of the `./package.json`.

 This has the implication that given packages `A`,`B`,`C`, and `D` with a dependency tree as follows (an arrow from a package to another denotes the